The Petit Basset Griffon Vendéen is a small scent hound popular among dog lovers for its friendly nature and distinctive appearance.

 The laziest dog breeds steal your heart by doing nothing.

-Or, if you are active and athletic, you might consider dogs with high energy levels.
-Just be prepared to help them burn it off without indulging in problem behaviors like excessive barking, scratching, or digging.
+You might consider dogs with high energy levels if you are active and athletic.
+Just be prepared to help them burn off their energy without indulging in problem behaviors like excessive barking, scratching, or digging.
+Dogs with a high prey drive tend to be more high-energy.

 When you choose one of the longest-living dog breeds, do your part and give them the proper care to help them live happy and healthy lives.